lamyj/dicomifier/docs/api_reference/dicom_to_nifti/stacks.rst

 ================================

+.. py:module:: dicomifier.dicom_to_nifti.stacks

-.. py:class:: dicomifier.dicom_to_nifti.stacks.OrientationGetter()
+.. py:class:: OrientationGetter()
+   :module: dicomifier.dicom_to_nifti.stacks

    Return the ideal orientation of a data set, i.e. allow small variations in the actual orientation.

+   .. py:method:: OrientationGetter.orientations
+      :module: dicomifier.dicom_to_nifti.stacks
+      :property:

-.. py:function:: dicomifier.dicom_to_nifti.stacks.frame_group_index_getter(data_set, tag)
+.. py:function:: frame_group_index_getter(data_set, tag)
+   :module: dicomifier.dicom_to_nifti.stacks

    Return bruker_to_dicom-specific frame group information.

-.. py:function:: dicomifier.dicom_to_nifti.stacks.get_diffusion(data_set, tag)
+.. py:function:: get_diffusion(data_set, tag)
+   :module: dicomifier.dicom_to_nifti.stacks

    Get b-value and gradient diffusion from the data_set.

-.. py:function:: dicomifier.dicom_to_nifti.stacks.get_dimension_index(data_set, tag, in_stack_position_index)
+.. py:function:: get_dimension_index(data_set, tag, in_stack_position_index)
+   :module: dicomifier.dicom_to_nifti.stacks

    Return the dimension index pointer without InStackPosition in order to find the different volumes

    :param in_stack_position_index: index of the In Stack Position element
        within the Dimension Index tuple

-.. py:function:: dicomifier.dicom_to_nifti.stacks.get_frame_position(data_set, frame_index)
+.. py:function:: get_frame_position(data_set, frame_index)
+   :module: dicomifier.dicom_to_nifti.stacks

    Get the position of the specified frame.

-.. py:function:: dicomifier.dicom_to_nifti.stacks.get_in_stack_position_index(data_set)
+.. py:function:: get_in_stack_position_index(data_set)
+   :module: dicomifier.dicom_to_nifti.stacks

    Return the position of In Stack Position element inside the Dimension Index.

-.. py:function:: dicomifier.dicom_to_nifti.stacks.get_stacks(data_sets)
+.. py:function:: get_stacks(data_sets)
+   :module: dicomifier.dicom_to_nifti.stacks

    Return the stacks contained in the data sets.
 The result is a dictionary in which the values are pairs of (data_set, frame_index) (in the case of single-frame data sets, frame_index is None), and in which the keys are tuples of selectors.
 In this context, a selector is defined a a pair of (group sequence, group, tag) (group sequence and group being None for single-frame data sets), and a value.

-.. py:function:: dicomifier.dicom_to_nifti.stacks.sort(key, frames)
+.. py:function:: sort(key, frames)
+   :module: dicomifier.dicom_to_nifti.stacks

    Sort the frames of a stack according to the items present in the stack key.